Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Mathematical Formulation

-In the following we present the policyholder's total discounted cash flows when withdrawals and the interest gains on the cash fund are taxed.
-The post-tax value of the net withdrawal is
+In the following we present the policyholder's total discounted cash flows when withdrawals and the interest gains on the cash fund are taxed. { We note that the tax rates we consider are not agent-specific in the sense that generates non-linearity in \citet{Moenig-2016}: they are statutory parameters applied uniformly to cash flows from the contract, irrespective of the policyholder's external portfolio.}

-where $\theta$ is the policyholder's marginal tax rate.
-In the taxation scheme assumed in this paper, the interest earnings on the cash fund are taxed, but not the actual balance of the cash fund itself as this is part of the initial investment.
-We now consider the cash fund injection at time $t_k$.
-If $w(t_k) < g(t_k)$, then the amount $g(t_k) - w(t_k)$ is deposited into the cash fund, where it will earn interest at a rate $\eta$ over the period $[t_k, t_N]$.
-The interest earned, expressed as is then subject to tax.
-Therefore, the contribution of the injection at time $t_k$ to the terminal value of the cash fund is This expression simplifies to $[(1 - \theta) e^{\eta (t_N - t_k)} + \theta] (g(t_k) - w(t_k))^+.$